bcgov/vue-scaffold/README.md

 * vue
 * vue-router
 * vuetify
+* vuex

 #### Code Structure

 For the most part, we follow the Vue CLI scaffold as it is presented.
 However, we do also include a Keycloak prototype, and a global base component design in order to facilitate better component reuse.
 Keycloak authentication is handled by the vue-keycloak-js package, and the minimal BCGov styles are componetized in order to stay out of the way of the application content as much as possible.
 The navigation bar leverages vue-router, and the router uses webpack lazy-loading in order to optimize network traffic.
-Any components that start with the name `Base` and are in the app/frontend/src/components/base folder will be globally mounted onto the Vue instance and will be usable anywhere.
+Any components that start with the name `Base` and are in the `app/frontend/src/components/base` folder will be globally mounted onto the Vue instance and will be usable anywhere.